James Dyson: Estimated tax contributions

-In the 2022 Tax List published by The Sunday Times in January 2022, Dyson and his family were listed as 11th of the UK's 50 biggest taxpayers.
+In the 2022 Tax List published by The Sunday Times in January 2022, Dyson and his family were listed as 11th among the UK's biggest taxpayers.
 The newspaper estimated £101 million was contributed for the last full year on record.
 The IPPR think tank noted that only two of those listed in the 2021 Sunday Times Rich List – Dyson and the Weston family – were listed in that year's Tax List.
 In the previous three years, Dyson had featured at 6th, 4th and 3rd in the Sunday Times Tax List, with the newspaper estimating a total contribution of £345.8 million to the UK exchequer.
-However the Tax List methodology includes the taxes paid by the businesses owned by the people listed rather than just the individual personal taxes paid, and so is not a measure of how much tax is paid by Dyson himself on his personal income.
+The Tax List estimates the taxes paid by the businesses owned by the people listed, rather than the personal taxes paid, and so is not a measure of how much tax is paid by Dyson on his personal income.

+In February 2026, Dyson was ranked 14th in the Sunday Times list, with an estimated £100 million paid in UK taxes.

 Political views

 Pro-Eurozone

-In 1998, Dyson was one of the chairmen and chief executives of 20 FTSE 100 companies who signed a statement published in The Financial Times calling on the government for early British membership of the Eurozone.
+In 1998, Dyson was one of the chairmen and chief executives of 20 FTSE 100 companies who signed a statement published in the Financial Times calling on the government for early British membership of the Eurozone.
 He claimed that failure to join the euro would lead to the destruction of the British manufacturing base.
 In February 2000 claiming that the strength of the pound was affecting his company's profits on exports to France and Germany, Dyson threatened to shift focus from his Malmesbury plant to a new plant set up in Malaysia because the government would not join the euro.
 Later in 2000 Dyson again threatened to shift production abroad.
 In February 2002, Dyson announced that production was being shifted to the Far East.
 In August 2003, the assembly of washing machines was also switched from Malmesbury to Malaysia.

 Pro-Brexit

 Dyson was one of the most prominent UK business leaders to publicly support Brexit before the referendum in June 2016.
-Since the referendum, Dyson has stated that Britain should leave the EU Single Market and that this would "liberate" the economy and allow Britain to strike its own trade deals around the world.
+Since the referendum, Dyson stated that Britain should leave the EU Single Market and that this would "liberate" the economy and allow Britain to strike its own trade deals around the world.
 During 2016, 19% of Dyson Ltd exports went to EU countries, compared with 81% to non-EU countries.
 In 2017, Dyson suggested that the UK should leave the EU without an interim deal and that "uncertainty is an opportunity".
 Previously, in 2014, Dyson had said he would be voting to leave the European Union to avoid being "dominated and bullied by the Germans".
 In November 2017, Dyson was critical of the UK government Brexit negotiations and said "we should just walk away and they will come to us".
 After it became public in January 2019 that Dyson's company was to move its headquarters from Malmesbury to Singapore, he was accused of hypocrisy regarding his campaign for Brexit.